 UK Feed-in Tariffs for Small Scale Electricity Generation Including Small Biogas Plants

 To gain an initial and rapid introduction into the basic concept of the modern anaerobic digestion plant (also known as a Biogas Plant, we recommend that you watch the video below this line.
 In just 3 minutes you will know a lot more about what happens in a biogas plant:

-Watch the following video if you would like to see an introduction to “state of the art” Anaerobic Digestion (at a Dairy Farm), and how the basic system it is being enhanced by adding further processing, providing additional products and income, and greatly increasing the financial profitability of on-farm anaerobic digestion (biogas plant installation).
+Watch the following video if you would like to see an introduction to “state of the art” Anaerobic Digestion (at a Dairy Farm), and how the basic anaerobic digestion system it is being enhanced by adding further processing, providing additional products and income.
+Doing this can greatly increase the financial profitability of on-farm anaerobic digestion (biogas) plant installation.

 A Comparison of Anaerobic Digestion with Composting

 Part of understanding the anaerobic digestion basics, is an appreciation of the differences between anaerobic digestion and composting.